What is Unstructured Data?

 Waterford Technologies have been dealing with Unstructured Data since we opened our doors in 2001.
 Email and file Data Management is our business and we deploy our specially designed software to address the analysis, reduction, retention and policy management requirements of compliance with detailed reporting facilities to ensure accurate business intelligence.
 We assist Data Managers and DPOs with their requirements for GDPR on the Unstructured Data side.

-Our new module, ComplyKEY will be released in Q1 ’18.
-Specifically designed to meet the challenges of existing and future compliance requirements, including GDPR, ComplyKEY has advanced functionality including an easy DSAR (data subject access request) process with Case Management/Deletion/Hold/Export/Redact tools to simplify compliance for email and file data tasks.
+Our new module, ComplyKEY is specifically designed to meet the challenges of existing and future compliance requirements, including GDPR, ComplyKEY has advanced functionality including an easy DSAR (data subject access request) process with Case Management/Deletion/Hold/Export/Redact tools to simplify compliance for email and file data tasks.